slaclab/paws/README.rst

 Installation
 ------------

+NOTE: all deployments are currently outdated or under heavy development.
+Please contact the development team if you are interested in this package.

-The full `paws` package is available on PyPI and Anaconda.
+`paws` is available on PyPI and Anaconda.
 Deployments to PyPI are performed regularly.
 Currently, we only deploy relatively stable versions to Anaconda.